 I was a software engineer in a multi-disciplined team at Technolog; an electronics manufacturer in the utilities industry.
 I worked primarily with the data infrastructure that supports a network of data loggers and automatic meter reading systems.
-I developed a lot of internal software here – mainly on ASP.NET and Java with Tapestry 5.
-I basically learnt to program as part of a team at Technolog, picking up concepts such as the importance of design patterns and test driven development.
+I basically learnt to program as part of a team, picking up concepts such as the importance of design patterns and test driven development.

 After my degree, I returned to Experian Decision Analytics in a more analytical role.
 Due to my previous experience with Experian systems, I was immediately assigned to a large software testing project.
 I was solely responsible for creating suitable test scripts, reporting bugs and providing in- depth analytical support to developers.
 Due to my highly technical approach to projects and support, something that differentiated me from my peers, I became a regular and successful technical contact for training and development within my department.

 As part of my degree, I completed a 14 month placement in a technical role at Experian; the UK market leading credit reference bureau.
-My main responsibilities were to maintain, schedule and develop a system of data manipulation programs on old school IBM mainframes.
+My main responsibilities were to maintain, schedule and develop a system of data manipulation programs on an old school IBM mainframe.